Liongard Agent MSI Name Change

 Deployment scripts using the old naming conventions (RoarAgent.msi, ROARURL, ROARACCESSKEY, etc.) will still work if necessary, but we do recommend updating the scripts when possible to ensure consistency across the platform.

 New installations using the MSI will change the Windows service name to "Liongard Agent."
 Upgrading an existing installation will leave the service name as "Roar Agent."

-- We support On-premise Agents installed on servers; however, installing an On-Premise Agent on a Domain Controller will result in more Inspector auto-discovery, and therefore, less manual work.
+- We support On-premises Agents installed on servers; however, installing an On-Premises Agent on a Domain Controller will result in more Inspector auto-discovery, and therefore, less manual work.

-- Generally, install One On-premise Agent per Network
+- Generally, install One On-premises Agent per Network

 - Our Agents speak across VPN tunnels